 I was born and raised in Poland but at the age of 17, I decided to emigrate to the United States where I lived for most of my adult life.
 I received my Bachelor deegree in Psychology from St. Joseph’s College followed by a Master degree from Tisch School of the Arts, New York University.
 It was a very fruitful time of my life as I worked, studied and made cutting-edge, interactive art in New York City.
 After moving to Buffalo, NY where I started my educational career as a professor of Digital Media Arts at Canisius College, I pursued a Doctorate degree in Film Art from Lodz Film School in Poland.
-In 2018, I moved back to Europe and I currently reside in Winterthur, Switzerland.
+In 2018, I moved back to Europe and I currently reside in Stein am Rhein, Switzerland.

-In my 20 year artistic career, I was fortunate to exhibit my interactive art in over 60 international exhibitions, showcases and presentation in such venues as: Zachęta National Gallery of Art, Poland; Warsaw Electronic Festival; Cité des Sciences et de l’Industrie, Paris; Thailand New Media Art Festival; SIGGRAPH 2004 Gallery, L.A.; FILE -Hypersonica, Sao Paulo; AXA Gallery, New York; Conservatoire d’Art et d’Histoire, Annecy; Media Art Biennale, Poland; Maria Curie-Sklodowska University, Lublin; Warsaw Academy of Fine Arts; Brock University, Canada; ChoP Festival, China; and many others.
+In my 20 year artistic career, I have been fortunate to exhibit my interactive art in over 60 international exhibitions, showcases and presentation in such venues as: Zachęta National Gallery of Art, Poland; Warsaw Electronic Festival; Cité des Sciences et de l’Industrie, Paris; Thailand New Media Art Festival; SIGGRAPH 2004 Gallery, L.A.; FILE -Hypersonica, Sao Paulo; AXA Gallery, New York; Conservatoire d’Art et d’Histoire, Annecy; Media Art Biennale, Poland; Maria Curie-Sklodowska University, Lublin; Warsaw Academy of Fine Arts; Brock University, Canada; ChoP Festival, China; and many others.

 7 June – 29 September 2019